input-output-hk/partner-chains-smart-contracts/onchain/STANDARDS.md

 * ``-fno-omit-interface-pragmas``
 * ``-fplugin-opt PlutuxTx.Plugin:defer-errors``

-Additionally, for `test-suite` stanzas, the following flags MUST be enabled:
+Additionally, for `test-suite` and `executable` stanzas, the following flags MUST be enabled:

 * ``-O2``
 * ``-threaded``